andrewgjohnson/imagettftextblur/README.md

 There are a number of other examples included in the repository.

+## Help Requests

+Please post any questions or problems using [the imagettftextblur tag on stackoverflow.com](https://stackoverflow.com/tags/imagettftextblur) if you need help.

 ## Acknowledgements

 This project was started by [Andrew G. Johnson](https://github.com/andrewgjohnson), contact via [Twitter](http://twitter.com/andrewgjohnson), [Email](mailto:andrew@andrewgjohnson.com), [GitHub](https://github.com/andrewgjohnson) or [Online](http://www.andrewgjohnson.com/)